 We watched the cappuccino lady, assuming she was foreign (cappuccino is considered a breakfast drink in Italy so is rarely ordered after about 10 am).
 But it became clear that she was a local, and my friend, who is from Turin, commented that in this part of Italy – which is bordered by Austria and Switzerland - she felt like a foreigner.
 Over the next few days we had fun discussing cultural differences we saw.
 Here are some you can put on a checklist for your next trip:

 Every Italian region has dialects, but they aren’t printed on signs or in written form anywhere.
-In the Dolomites, in addition to local dialects (the most famous being Ladino, spoken near Bolzano) everything is written in both Italian and German.
+In the Dolomites, in addition to local dialects (the most famous being Ladino or Ladin, spoken near Bolzano) everything is written in both Italian and German.

 As someone who loves photographing signs, I had a field day taking photos of road signs, stores, and the bakery below.
 This guy actually struck a pose for me, thank you kind sir (read the full story behind this photo on Facebook).